Sanguinaria: Toxicity

 Bloodroot produces benzylisoquinoline alkaloids, primarily the toxin sanguinarine.
 The alkaloids are transported to and stored in the rhizome.

 Sanguinarine kills animal cells by blocking the action of Na+/K+-ATPase transmembrane proteins.
 As a result, applying bloodroot to the skin may destroy tissue and lead to the formation of necrotic tissue, called an eschar.
 Bloodroot and its extracts are thus considered escharotic.
-Although applying escharotic agents (including bloodroot) to the skin is sometimes suggested as a home treatment for skin cancer, these attempts can be severely disfiguring.
+Although applying escharotic agents (including bloodroot) to the skin is sometimes promoted as a pseudoscientific home treatment for skin cancer, these attempts can be severely disfiguring.
 Salves, most notably black salve, derived from bloodroot do not remove tumors.
 Microscopic tumor deposits may remain after visible tumor tissue is burned away, and case reports have shown that in such instances tumor has recurred and/or metastasized.

 Internal use is not recommended.
 An overdose of bloodroot extract can cause vomiting and loss of consciousness.

 Alkaloid biosynthesis

 Comparing the biosynthesis of morphine and sanguinarine, the final intermediate in common is (S)-reticuline.
-A number of plants in Papaveraceae and Ranunculaceae, as well as plants in the genus Colchicum (family Colchicaceae) and genus Chondrodendron (family Menispermaceae), also produce such benzylisoquinoline alkaloids.
-Plant geneticists have identified and sequenced genes which produce the enzymes required for this production.
+A number of species in the Papaveraceae and Ranunculaceae, as well as plants in the genus Colchicum (family Colchicaceae) and genus Chondrodendron (family Menispermaceae), also produce such benzylisoquinoline alkaloids.
+Plant geneticists have identified and sequenced genes which encode the enzymes required for this production.
 One enzyme involved is N-methylcoclaurine 3'-monooxygenase, which produces (S)-3'-hydroxy-N-methylcoclaurine and mendococlaurine from (S)-N-methylcoclaurine.